joogps/Glur/README.md

 )
 ```

+> [!WARNING]
+> When being used in the iOS simulator, SwiftUI shader effects may not be displayed if the view exceeds 545 points in either dimension.
+Please note that, on a physical device, the effect should work as intented.

 ## How it's done

 This project makes use of Apple's new simplified [Shader API for SwiftUI](https://developer.apple.com/documentation/swiftui/shader).
 I first coded a Metal shader that produces a gaussian blur for the modified view with the correct gaussian weights distribution, efficiently.
 Then, I modified it to vary the blur radius over the vertical or horizontal axis given the offset and interpolation values.